stronnag/wayfarer/README.md

 * Vala
 * Gstreamer 1.0
 * AppIndicator
-* Optionally, ffmpeg

-**wayfarer** supports VP8 as the video format and Vorbis as the audio format.
-This is set, in some part due to restrictions of the `org.gnome.Screecast` Dbus API.
-The output is in a Matroska container.
+**wayfarer** supports MKV, MP4 and WEB video container (vp8, mp4) and Opus as the audio format.

-For Gnome shall 41, it is necessary to set `unsafe` mode in order to record one's own desktop (without a painful migration to the (new and possibly less functional) `org.freedesktop.portal.Desktop` Dbus API.
-There is a shell extension in the `gs41` directory that enables unsafe mode.
+wayfarer uses the XDG Portal on modern Gnome desktops, with all the pain and diminished functionality that implies.

+* Portal connection is set to persist, pressing Control-P clears the persistent state, re-enabling the portal monitor selection screen.
+* Selection across multiple monitors and full screen across multiple monitors is available
+* Window selection is not supported, as the libportal support is not useful.

 ## Building